compose-spec/compose-spec/spec.md

 ### healthcheck

 `healthcheck` declares a check that's run to determine whether or not the service containers are "healthy".
-This overrides the
+It works in the same way, and has the same default values, as the
 [HEALTHCHECK Dockerfile instruction](https://docs.docker.com/engine/reference/builder/#healthcheck)
 set by the service's Docker image.
+Your Compose file can override the values set in the Dockerfile.

 ```yml
 healthcheck: